Hong Kong Fact Sheet - The Police

 Regional traffic units are responsible for road accident investigation, publicity on road safety and day-to-day traffic enforcement.
 The Traffic Warden Corps assists in enforcing laws relating to parking offences and idling vehicle engines as well as in regulating traffic.

-The Critical Infrastructure Security Coordination Centre (CISCC) commits to strengthen critical facilities’ protection and resilience through risk management and public-private partnership.
-By instilling the concepts of Security-by-Design and providing professional security recommendations, CISCC aims to enhance critical facilities’ capacity in defence, response and recovery.
+The Critical Infrastructure Security Coordination Centre (CISCC) commits to strengthen the overall protection and resilience of critical infrastructures (CI) through risk management and public-private partnership.
+By instilling the concepts of Security-by-Design, Security-by-Default and Zero Trust, as well as providing professional security recommendations, CISCC aims to enhance the capacity of CI in defence, response and recovery.

 The Organized Crime and Triad Bureau (OCTB) co- ordinates Force-wide resources in combating serious crimes such as human smuggling and trafficking in persons, syndicated vice, loansharking and unlawful debt collection, illegal bookmaking, firearms and explosives-related crimes as well as major public disorder situations, major disasters and terrorist attacks.
 It also investigates and targets all activities and crimes related to triad groups.